 Why search here?
 Use this database to find credible sources for topics in law, political science, and business.
 This is your source for law review articles and court cases.

-What's included: Print and online journals, television and radio broadcasts, newswires and blogs; local, regional, national and international newspapers with deep archives; extensive legal sources for federal and state cases and
+What's included: Print and online journals, television and radio broadcasts, newswires and blogs; local, regional, national and international newspapers; extensive legal sources for federal and state cases and

 Why search here?
 Use this database when you want to focus your business research on a particular region of the United States or Canadian Provinces.